-Welcome to the latest issue of the Addisons Direct Selling Legal Update.
+Welcome to the June 2019 edition of the Addisons Direct Selling Legal Update.

-We trust that you enjoy this edition of our Addisons Direct Selling Legal Update.
-If you have any queries or wish to discuss, please do not hesitate to contact any of Addisons’ Direct Selling team.
+We hope that you find items of interest in this edition of our Addisons Direct Selling Legal Update.
+If you have any queries or would like to provide feedback or discuss, please do not hesitate to contact any of Addisons’ Direct Selling team.